Rapid transit: North America

 Various terms are used for rapid transit systems around North America.
 The term metro is primarily used to describe non-English systems, such as the Mexico City Metro and the Montreal Metro, although the term is often used in English as well, as is the case for Los Angeles Metro Rail and the Washington Metro, among others.
 The term "subway" is more commonly used to describe rail rapid transit in English, despite few systems being known by the term.
-Systems known for their elevated character are often referred to as "the El", "the L", or as a "skytrain," with examples including the Chicago "L" and Vancouver Sky Train.
+Systems known for their elevated character are often referred to as "the El", "the L", or as a "skytrain," with examples including the Chicago "L" and Vancouver SkyTrain.
 Metro is also used as a shortened reference to a metropolitan area, with some systems referencing this in their names, with the REM (Réseau express métropolitain) and Metra (Metropolitan Rail) suburban rail in Chicago (despite the latter not being rapid transit at all).
 Boston's subway system is known locally as "The T".
 In Atlanta, the Metropolitan Atlanta Rapid Transit Authority goes by the acronym "MARTA."
 In the San Francisco Bay Area, residents refer to Bay Area Rapid Transit by its acronym "BART".

 The New York City Subway is referred to simply as "the subway", despite 40% of the system running above ground.
 The term "L" or "El" is not used for elevated lines in general as the lines in the system are already designated with letters and numbers.
 The "L" train or L (New York City Subway service) refers specifically to the 14th Street–Canarsie Local line, and not other elevated trains.
 Similarly, the Toronto Subway is referred to as "the subway", with some of its system also running above ground.
 These are the only two North American systems that are primarily called "subways".

 Inauguration of the Buenos Aires Underground in 1913.